Apollo Hill Overview

 Apollo Hill Regional

-The 40G Trend encompasses a number of prospects recently defined by using rock chip, soil geochemical sampling, limited drilling and mapping of old workings.
+The 40G Trend encompasses a number of prospects defined by using rock chip, soil geochemical sampling, limited drilling and mapping of old workings.
 Peak gold values in rock chips include:

 - 40.2 g/t Au (over 1.3oz/t Au);